Which city is cheaper, San Diego or Napa Valley?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both San Diego and Napa Valley are popular destinations to visit in the summer with plenty of activities.
+The hiking and the family-friendly experiences are the main draw to Napa Valley this time of year.
 Also, many travelers come to San Diego for the beaches, snorkeling, the hiking, the city activities, the music scene, and the family-friendly experiences.

 In July, Napa Valley is generally around the same temperature as San Diego.
-Temperatures in Napa Valley average around 73°F (23°C), and San Diego stays around 71°F (22°C).
+Daily temperatures in Napa Valley average around 73°F (23°C), and San Diego fluctuates around 71°F (22°C).

 It's quite sunny in San Diego.
 The sun comes out a lot this time of the year in Napa Valley.
 Napa Valley usually receives more sunshine than San Diego during summer.
 Napa Valley gets 439 hours of sunny skies, while San Diego receives 306 hours of full sun in the summer.